 "Horrendous Disc" (Daniel Amos cover)

 Deliverance's gamble paid off; Stay of Execution was the band's first album to crack Billboard magazine, debuting at # 23 on their Contemporary Christian Music (CCM) chart alongside luminaries like D.C.
 Talk, Amy Grant, and Carman!

 Reviews for Stay of Execution were overwhelmingly positive, even while some "thrash-only" fans were thrown for a loop by its experimental vibe.
 That includes this writer, who didn't know quite what to make of the album when I first heard it in 1992.
-When I look back on Stay of Execution now, I understand why the band felt the need to make such a stylistic jump -- if they'd taken the easy way out and simply cranked out another thrash album, it would have painted them into a corner that they never would've escaped from -- but it still took me a while to warm up to the material.
+When I look back on Stay of Execution now, I understand why the band felt the need to make such a stylistic jump -- if they'd taken the easy way out and simply cranked out another thrash album, it would have painted them into a corner that they never would've escaped from -- but at the time, it took a while to warm up to the material.

-It may have taken Stay of Execution a while to grow on me, but nowadays I listen to it just as much their early catalog.
+Nowadays I listen to Stay of Execution just as much their early catalog.
 It's one of those rare albums that has actually gotten better with age.

 Stay of Execution has been re-issued several times over the years: first as a cheap "2-on-1" release with What a Joke on the KMG Records label, then by Roxx Records in 2014, and again on Retroactive Records in 2019 as part of their "Metal Icon" gold-CD reissue series.
 If you've never heard this monumental '90s metal album, I highly recommend taking the time to seek it out!

 © 2020 Keith Abt